 The relative density data were analyzed by general linear models.
 Normality and homoscedasticity were checked graphically.
-The Octomom copy number data were analyzed with general linear models with gamma distribution, as the distribution of this factor did not fit to a normal distribution.
+The data on Octomom copy number were analyzed with general linear models with a gamma distribution, as the distribution of this factor did not fit to a normal distribution.
 We confirmed graphically that the gamma distribution used in the model fitted to the Octomom copy number data with the package fitdistrplus (Delignette-Muller and Dutang, 2015).
 The significance of the factors in these models were checked graphically with confidence intervals and considering p-values.

 In the first experiment, we focused on the overall effect of the host genetic background on the relative density and Octomom copy number.
 The host genetic background of the lineages was thus set as the explanatory variable.
-We used the method of contrasts with p-values adjusted by Tukey method to obtain the pairwise differences between the lineages for both the relative density and the Octomom copy number, and created statistical groups with these estimated pairwise differences.
-The correlation between the relative density and the Octomom copy number was performed by a linear model with the Octomom copy number set as an explanatory variable.
+We used the method of contrasts with p-values adjusted by Tukey method to obtain the pairwise differences between the lineages for both the relative density and the Octomom copy number.
+To determine the potential role of Octomom in the control of the bacterial population, we estimated the correlation between the relative density and the Octomom copy number (log-transformed data) by a linear model with the average Octomom copy number set as an explanatory variable.

 In the second and third experiments, we focused on the differences between replicates.
 Then, the replicate label was set as the explanatory factor.
 The statistical analyses were performed independently for the Bolivia and USA host genetic backgrounds.
 We also used the method of contrasts with p-values adjusted by Tukey method to obtain the pairwise differences between the replicates for both the relative density and the Octomom copy number.
+We finally estimated the correlation between the relative density and the Octomom copy number (log-transformed data) by a linear model with the average Octomom copy number set as an explanatory variable.
+We performed these correlation analyses: 1) for each genetic background, separately for each timepoint, and 2) for each replicate line, with all timepoint grouped.

 Results